-- In order to access your negotiated rates with UPS, be sure to connect your UPS account to Amazon Seller Central.
+- To access your negotiated rates with UPS and FedEx, you'll need to connect your carrier account within Amazon Seller Central.
 If currently logged in to your Seller Central, head here for more information on connecting your carriers.

 - If Amazon determines the selected service will not guarantee the shipment's arrival in the required time frame, Amazon will return an alert and prevent you from creating the label for that order.
 In these cases, you will need to select a faster service.

 - Adding Amazon Shipping to your ShipStation account does not cost anything; however, ShipStation will charge a $0.20 fee for each Amazon Shipping label created within ShipStation.
 This is billed on a monthly invoice.

 - End-of-Day forms (aka: shipping manifests) are not currently supported in ShipStation for shipments created with Amazon Shipping services.
 These shipments will display in Shipments > End of Day, but cannot be closed or printed.

 - Amazon does not allow multi-package shipments via third-party apps (like ShipStation).
-Any multi-package shipments will need to be shipped directly through Amazon Seller Central.
+Any multi-package shipments will need to ship directly through Amazon Seller Central.
 (This applies to Prime and Non-Prime orders.)

-- Changing the order's Ship To address in ShipStation will have no effect on the shipping label created by Amazon.
-Whenever a label is create with Amazon Shipping, Amazon will use the Ship To address they have on file for the order.
+- Changing the order's Ship-To address in ShipStation will have no effect on the shipping label created by Amazon.
+When creating a label with Amazon Shipping, Amazon will use the Ship-To address they have on file for the order.